Suukhii/Suukhii/README.md

 I want to git guud in programming or smth

 - 🖥️ I’m currently learning python and C++
-- 💤 I’m looking foreard to sleep time
+- 💤 I’m looking forward to sleep time
 - 🎮 I love to play games and sleep